javadasoodeh/CV/deep_learning_basic/WHAT_IS_DEEP_LEARNING.md

 ### What Is Deep Learning?
-Deep Learning is a subfield of machine learning that focuses on training computers to learn from and make decisions based on data, by automatically identifying patterns and features.
+Deep Learning is a subfield of machine learning that focuses on training computers to learn from and make decisions based on data, similar to how humans learn from experience.
 Here's how to understand deep learning:

 - **Inspiration from the Human Brain:** Imagine how our brains function with billions of neurons interconnected.
 Deep learning models mimic this structure using something called "artificial neural networks."